akasaul/music_crud_fullstack/README.md

-# Music CRUD With React, Redux saga and firebase
+# Music CRUD With React, Typescript, Redux saga and Express

 Song app made for addis software internship intrance project.
 The Project's UI is somewhat inspired by spotify.